 Get Supplies to Clean Your Glass Shower Door

-You can get my favorite heavenly-smelling laundry sheets.
+You can get some of my favorite, affordable heavenly-smelling laundry sheets.
 Or pick your own scent.
 They’re on sale as of this writing!

 They’re also super convenient.
 And got that soap residue off the door with minimal effort when everything else I tried failed.